Biases in prime factorizations and Liouville functions for arithmetic progressions: Introduction

 \subsection{Prime factorizations}

-Given a prime number $p$, we will call the \emph{parity} of $p$ in an integer $n$ to be even or odd, according to the exponent of $p$ in the prime factorization of $n$.
+Given a prime number $p$, we will call the \emph{parity} of $p$ in an integer $n$ to be even or odd according to the exponent of $p$ in the prime factorization of $n$.
 This includes the case where $p$ is prime to $n$, in which case its exponent is zero and therefore having even parity.

-Landau showed that the number of $n\leq x$ containing an even (resp. odd) number of prime factors both tend to \be \frac12 x + O(xe^{c\sqrt{\log x}}) \ee with $x$ tending to infinity, and $c$ some positive constant.
-Soon after, P\'olya asked whether the sum \be \sum_{n\leq x}\lambda(n)\leq 0 \ee for all $x>2$; this was shown to be false by Haselgrove \cite{H} using the zeroes of $\zeta(s)$, and that in fact the sum must change sign infinitely often.
-Indeed, the first sign change was later computed to be around $9\times 10^8$.
-A similar was problem posed by Tur\'an on the positivity of partial sums of $\lambda(n)/n$, which was also shown to be false, with the first sign change taking place around $7\times 10^{13}.$ (See \cite{MT} for a discussion of these problems.)
+Landau \cite{Landau} proved that the number of $n\leq x$ containing an even (resp. odd) number of prime factors both tend to \be \frac12 x + O(xe^{-c\sqrt{\log x}}) \ee with $x$ tending to infinity, and $c$ some positive constant.
+In fact, he showed that this is equivalent to the prime number theorem.
+P\'olya \cite{Po} asked whether $L(x)$ is nonpositive for all $x\ge 2$.
+A negative answer to this question was provided by Haselgrove \cite{Ha}, building on the work of Ingham \cite{I}, using the zeroes of $\zeta(s)$; in fact, the sum must change sign infinitely often, with the first sign change subsequently computed to be around $9\times 10^8$.
+A similar problem was posed by Tur\'an on the positivity of partial sums of $\lambda(n)/n$, which was also shown to be false, with the first sign change taking place around $7\times 10^{13}$ \cite[Theorem 1]{BFM}.

-On the other hand, by the equidistribution of primes in arithmetic progressions, one might guess that the number of $n\leq x$ containing an even (resp. odd) number of prime factors $p \equiv a$ mod $q$, for a fixed arithmetic progression would be evenly distributed over residue classes coprime to $q$.
-By our analysis of $\lambda(n;q,a)$, we find that this seems not to be the case.
-We view this as a different kind of 'unexpected bias', in contrast to \cite{LOS}, who uncovered biases in consecutive primes, and show its connection to the Hardy-Littlewood $k$-tuples conjecture.
+On the other hand, by the equidistribution of primes in arithmetic progressions, one might guess that the number of $n\leq x$ containing an even (respectively odd) number of prime factors $p \equiv a \pmod{q}$, for a fixed arithmetic progression would be evenly distributed over residue classes coprime to $q$.
+By our analysis of $\lambda(n;q,a)$, we find this not to be the case.
+Our first theorem shows a quantitative difference in taking all residue or non-residue classes.

-For example, if we consider the parity of 2 and the parity of the odd primes separately, we find the behaviour of the partial sums as in Figure 1 above.
-Indeed, we prove that the sum $L(x;2,1)$ is $o(x)$, and $O(x^{1/2+\epsilon})$ on the Riemann hypothesis; whereas $L(x;2,2)\geq 0$ and tends to $\frac13x$ unconditionally.
-Numerically, we find that $L(x;2,1)\leq 0$ at least up to $x\leq 10^9$.
-Interestingly, in spite of the expected square-root cancellation of $L(x;2,1)$, the graph suggests that $\lambda(x;2,1)$ favors $-1$ more than 1.
-That is, separating the primes dividing the modulus appears to `tame' the randomness of $\lambda(n)$.